readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 1.1 The Two Factors of the Commodity: Use-Value and Value (Substance of Value, Magnitude of Value)
 --------------------------------------------------------------------------------------------------

-> The wealth of societies in which the capitalist mode of production prevails
+> 125:1 The wealth of societies in which the capitalist mode of production
-> appears as an ‘immense collection of commodities’; the individual commodity
+> prevails appears as an ‘immense collection of commodities’; the individual
-> appears as its elementary form.
-(125)[^1]
+> commodity appears as its elementary form.[^1]

 Marx starts with what “appears”, something taken from observation.
 However, how something appears does not necessarily match how it is, it's jut how that what